memotiur/Android-Bangla-Font/README.md

 ### Android-Bangla-Font
 Here is the example, how to use custom Bangla font in android apps.

+//Read Me file edit Example.
+Here is our code code.

 ```java
 public class MainActivity extends AppCompatActivity {
     int fontSize=20,fontHeader=24;